ramu81/Exploring-TypeScript/README.md

     that is, being able to create a component that can work over a variety of types rather than a single one.
     This allows users to consume these components and use their own types.

-#  Intersection Types
+#  Intersection Types (IntersectionTypes.ts)
     An intersection type combines multiple types into one.
 This allows you to add together existing types to get a single type that has all the features you need.
-For example, Person & Serializable is a Person and Serializable.
+For example, Person & Loggable is a Person and Loggable.
 That means an object of this type will have all members of all two types.

     You will mostly see intersection types used for mixins and other concepts that don’t fit in the classic object-oriented mold.